ddsky/api-league-clients/csharp/docs/FoodApi.md

             var apiInstance = new FoodApi(config);
             var query = pasta with mushrooms but without nuts;  // string? | The search query. (optional) var cuisines = mexican;  // string? | The cuisine(s) of the recipes.
-One or more, comma separated (will be interpreted as 'OR'). (optional) var excludeCuisines = indian,japanese;  // string? | The cuisine(s) the recipes must not match.
-One or more, comma separated (will be interpreted as 'AND'). (optional) var mealType = dessert;  // string? | The type of the recipe, one of: main course,side dish,dessert,appetizer,salad,bread,breakfast,soup,beverage,sauce,drink. (optional) var diet = paleo;  // string? | The diet the recipes must adhere to.
+One or more, comma-separated (will be interpreted as 'OR'). (optional) var excludeCuisines = indian,japanese;  // string? | The cuisine(s) the recipes must not match.
+One or more, comma-separated (will be interpreted as 'AND'). (optional) var mealType = dessert;  // string? | The type of the recipe, one of: main course,side dish,dessert,appetizer,salad,bread,breakfast,soup,beverage,sauce,drink. (optional) var diet = paleo;  // string? | The diet the recipes must adhere to.
 One of the following: paleo,primal,grain-free,pescetarian,lacto vegetarian,ovo vegetarian,vegan,vegetarian. (optional) var intolerances = gluten,dairy,shellfish;  // string? | A comma-separated list of intolerances.
 All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered. (optional)